Economics of NFTs: The Value of Creator Royalties: Royalties as a Price Discrimination Mechanism

-\begin{theorem} When creators are selling multi-unit collections, they can leverage royalties to ``piggy-back'' off speculators' ability to price discriminate end-buyers.
-The creator can recover the maximum possible revenues by giving out her NFTs for free to the speculator ($p_0=0$), and relying exclusively on the future income generated by royalties.
+In this section, we show that when creators are selling multi-unit collections, they can leverage royalties to piggyback on speculators' ability to price discriminate end-buyers.
+The creator can recover the maximum possible revenues by airdropping her NFTs for free to the speculator ($p_0=0$), and relying exclusively on the future income generated by royalties.
 This strategy extracts the highest possible revenues to the creator, $u^*_c = 2 E[V]$ and yields her excess profits (compared to the case without royalties) of:

-\end{theorem} We emphasize here, the result is driven neither by information asymmetry, nor risk aversion.
-Rather, it is a mere consequence of the fact that royalties allow the creator to ``piggy-back'' off the speculator's access to the aftermarket, and his ability to charge different buyers different prices.
-In other words, royalties can be thought of as a roundabout way for creators to capture the benefits of {\bf price discrimination}, even as collection units are all sold at the mint price.
+We emphasize that the result is driven by neither risk aversion nor information asymmetry.\footnote{Unlike Section~\ref{sec:information_asymmetry} where the speculator observes the valuation ex ante before the purchase decision, here, the valuation is learned only ex post.} Rather, it is a mere consequence of the fact that royalties allow the creator to piggyback on the speculator's access to the aftermarket, and his ability to charge different buyers different prices.
+In other words, royalties can be thought of as a roundabout way for creators to capture the benefits of {\bf price discrimination}, even as collection units {\bf are all sold at the mint price}.

 As before, the magnitude of these benefits can be meaningful.
 To illustrate, we give below the benefit $\Delta$ for the exponential distribution.
 The relative revenue increase of including royalties (in \% of the suboptimal policy), is given by